jieli-iPSE/HEESA/README.md

-this file are used for HEESA algorithm
+This folder contains all examples (Examples 1-58) solved using the HEESA algorithm